doda25-team9/model-service/README.md

 ### How the Workflow Works

-When the workflow is triggered (e.g., by pushing a new git tag), the pipeline:
+This workflow is triggered whenever a new Git tag matching the pattern `v*` is pushed.
+Once triggered, the pipeline executes the following steps:

 1. Checks out the repository
 2. Reads the version number from `src/version.py`